That’s what my son said of my little video attempt below. “Wow, that’s some depressing time travel.”

 Go here to sign up for occasional emails that always include some exclusive photos and news of my writing and life.
 They’re a more intimate space than the blog.
 If you would rather just hear about new books and offers, you can follow my Amazon author page.

-I am now editing my ballet novel, a dark contemporary romance, TENDU, having pulled it from the proverbial drawer where it’s been for the last three years.
+I am now editing TENDU, having pulled it from the proverbial drawer where it’s been for the last three years.

-I’m LOVING it.
-I’d forgotten quite how much FUN this book this.
+I’m absolutely LOVING it.
+I’d forgotten quite how much FUN this book is.
 It also feels as if I’m connecting to a different version of myself.
 Me before illness took hold.
 Me before doctors and medication and pain.
 It’s doing something to me, current day me.
 Something good.
-The book is funny and witty and SO naughty.
+The book is funny and witty and SO, SO naughty.
 I am slightly concerned that no one will be able to look me in the face again after reading it.
 But, hey-ho, life’s too short to worry about things like that, and I intend releasing this novel and the rest of the series in the near future.

-It’s had a tumultuous publishing journey though.
+It’s had a tumultuous publishing journey, though.
 And I’m sharing that today.

 Lovely Porselli Pointe Shoes